All Episodes

 He's ratcheting up the use of executive authority, this unilateral action.

-The one line in this speech about process is if you don't like this, pass a bill.
+The one line in this speech about process is: if you don't like this, pass a bill.

-Well, suppose a future Republican president says, you don't like my decision not to enforce Obamacare or the Civil Rights Act, pass a bill that I like.
+Well, suppose a future Republican president says, You don't like my decision not to enforce Obamacare or the Civil Rights Act, pass a bill that I like.

-That is not how the system works.
+That is not how this system works.

 Mr. Brooks, you gave us this guy.